Generic selectors

 Teslim Balogun Stadium is a versatile sports facility in Nigeria and one of the largest venues in the country.
 It is located in Surulere, a local government area in mainland Nigeria.
 The venue was opened in 2007 and boasts a capacity of 24,352.

 Balogun Stadium hosts matches for Nigeria's national rugby team.
 However, it sometimes hosts international football tournaments, as had been the case previously.
-A good example is the the FIFA U-17 World Cup in 2009.
+A good example is the FIFA U-17 World Cup in 2009.
 In December 2012, the venue was the main ground for the national sports festival.

 Nnamdi Azikiwe Stadium